Skip to content Skip to footer

 Weather

 Sibiu experiences a temperate-continental climate with warm summers and cold winters.
-Average temperatures range from 23°C (73°F) in summer to -3°C (27°F) in winter.
-The city sees moderate rainfall throughout the year, with occasional snowfall in the colder months.
-Humidity levels vary but generally remain comfortable.
-Air quality is generally good in Sibiu.
+Average summer temperatures range from 18°C to 27°C, while winter temperatures can drop to -2°C to 4°C. Rainfall is moderate throughout the year, with occasional snowfall in winter.
+Humidity levels are generally comfortable, and air quality is good in most areas.

 Language

-Romanian is the official language spoken in Sibiu.
-English and German are also widely understood, especially in tourist areas and hospitality establishments.
+The official language spoken in Sibiu is Romanian.
+English and German are also widely understood and spoken, especially in tourist areas and by younger generations.

 Cost Of Living